Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Leftover Value Engineering

-Plan your portions with leftover meals in mind.
+Plan your portions with leftover meals in mind, using storage principles from our food preservation guide.
 Strategic overproduction of certain items creates intentional leftovers that transform into different meals:

 • Extra turkey: Sandwiches, soup, pot pie